 So, what’s ideal for you will be different from what’s ideal for your neighbor.
 This is also a big reason why most people prefer probiotic combination formulas like Swanson Ultra Probiotic Complex, which contains 25 different probiotic strains for digestive and immune support, instead of supplements offering just one or two strains of probiotics.

 Advertising can make choosing a probiotic even more confusing.
 For example, company A may promote a study done on their product suggesting that the single strain in their product is the “most important” or “best strain” compared to any other—this can even confuse some health professionals.
 Studies are good for demonstrating a benefit of a product, but some studies are designed to show a specific result, even if virtually any probiotic would offer that same result.
 When that information isn’t shared publicly (that the particular study could’ve used any strain and likely result in the same outcome), it makes the highlighted product look unique when in reality it isn’t any different from a hundred other strains.

 The bottom line is that the best probiotic for you may not be the same probiotic that is best for someone else.
-If you need help finding the best probiotic for your needs, read The 4 Steps to Choosing a Probiotic for You, or take our probiotic quiz.
+If you need help finding the best probiotic for your needs, read The 4 Steps to Choosing a Probiotic for You.

 2) All Probiotics Need to Be Refrigerated